 Making reservations is strongly suggested and can be done online.
 They do keep plenty of tables open for casual visitors.
 Unfortunately, given the famous location, a very large number of casual visitors want to get in at all times of the day.

-St. Stephen’s Cathedral, or Stephen’s Cathedral, lies at the heart of Vienna and forms a central landmark.
-It’s the church you see in all the photos when you google Vienna.
+St. Stephen’s Cathedral, or Stephansdom, lies at the heart of Vienna and forms a central landmark.
+It’s the church you see in all the photos when you Google Vienna.
 From the City Center, it was super easy to find.

 But the roof is where the real party’s at!
 Not your regular boring church roof, the Stephansdom is topped by a fantastic display of colorful tiled art!
-The Stephansdom is also recognized as a UNESCO World Heritage Site, adding to its historical significance.
+Stephansdom is part of Vienna’s UNESCO-listed historic center, adding to its historical significance.
 Which is about the only church I really liked in Vienna.
 The massive eagles made out of mosaics represent the Austrian Empire on the south side, and on the north side, more eagles!
-This time they represent the coat of arms of the City of Vienna and of the Republic of Austria.
+This time, they represent the coat of arms of the City of Vienna and of the Republic of Austria.

 You can take a glance at the ornate roof from one of the towers.
 The views of the roof are better from the south tower, but there are only stairs leading up there.
 If you would rather not break a sweat, the north tower has an elevator and better views of the city, plus the largest bell in Austria, the famous Pummerin.